 We were asked to visit La Romana, Dominican Republic, for three and a half days of consideration.
 One of the primary goals for this trip was to explore and visit schooling options for Ricky and Calen.
 We were able to tour a certified international school for grades pre-k through 12.
 It is all English speaking and it is classified as a high ranking school within the DR. Ricky really could see himself attending there.
 Calen, while he had a favorable disposition with this place, was really excited about the idea of attending a bi-lingual school.
 We looked at a few other school options, most of which we believed would not be a good fit for our family.
 We finished our school tours with a bi-lingual option, which Calen was really excited about its potential.
 It functions all in Spanish, except for 7 hours per week of English within the student curriculum.

-While in La Romana, we met with our colleagues Ketly and Vital Pierre who are working with church planting, as well as construction and implementation of a community center along side a Baptist alliance of churches in eastern DR. We also visited the El Bueno Samaritano Hospital in La Romana, which is a Haitian run hospital plant from Bon Samaritan L’hopital in Limbè, Haiti.
+While in La Romana, we met with our colleagues Ketly and Vital Pierre who are working with church planting, as well as construction and implementation of a community center along side a Baptist alliance of churches in eastern DR. We also visited the El Bueno Samaritano Hospital in La Romana, which was planted by a Haitian Pastor.
 We did visit several of Haitian batey areas, which are housing communities provided by the sugar cane companies for Haitian migrant workers and their families.
 These workers and families are brought to the DR to work as cane field laborers and are often exploited and left with very few opportunities.
 We were housed at the Mission Maranatha dorm “Casa de Pastor” during our stay.
 This is a huge housing area for visiting mission teams that can host 125 people at one time.
 The hospital hosts a large number of visiting teams on a consistent basis throughout the year that assist some at the hospital, but mostly reach out to the nearby bateyes through medical missions.
 There would be opportunity for us to connect with these efforts as well.

 The community center is only three years old and assists low income Dominicans and Haitian migrant families with after-school programs, music classes, physical therapy, immigration status paperwork, and many other programs.
 It is an incredible ministry that is still in its infancy and is expanding and continuing to grow.
 They are hoping to have the 3rd floor completed by the end of 2020, but the timeline is unknown now that the country is closed because of COVID-19 and the work teams have been cancelled.
 Ketly and Vital are in need of assistance and would enjoy an opportunity to have us assist them with this ministry and gain experience through their discipleship programs, church planting, and pastoral development seminars.